Your Guide to Modern Image SEO

 Yes, stock images make being a site owner as easy as possible.
 They’re a gift.
 They make your website more attractive with a lot less work on your end.

 But are they hurting your search engine optimization efforts?
 Maybe.
 They’re not helping as much as the original images would be.

-Stock images will help your image SEO better than if you had no graphics in your content.
+Stock photos will help your image SEO better than if you had no graphics in your content.
 A stock picture will give your users something to look at, break up a text-heavy piece of content, and make your pages more visually attractive.
 Search engines like to see that.

 But will anyone link to your content, pointing out your great visuals?
 No. Is anyone on social media sharing your content solely based on the picture?
 No. And a great image can increase your odds of going viral on social media, so that counts for a lot.

 When Google shows its image search results, they want to show as many unique pictures as possible.
 They have AI now that allows them to guess what is in a photo and which graphics are the same.
 If you use only stock pictures, you’re not going to show up as a top picture in the results.

 This takes more time, but consider creating as many original pictures for your website as possible.
 As far as content goes, photos count for a lot.
 Creating some standout pieces will help your PageRank well on the search engines and pick up social media attention.

 How do you create original pictures?
 Consider your content and what will serve it best.
 For example, you could create a chart or a graphic.
 Infographics that summarize some of your best points do well on social media and are helpful enough to pick up search engine attention.
 You can also include some of your own photographs.